+Description The subject property comprises a semi-detached bungalow with rear projection and attic conversion.

+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Two Bedrooms, Bathroom (with WC) and Open Plan Kitchen and Dining Area.
+ATTIC LEVEL: Landing, Bedroom (with En-Suite Shower Room) and Study/Box Room.

+0 00.2 "

-Description The subject property comprises a two storey semi-detached villa with attic conversion, rear extension and side porch.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room, Kitchen with Breakfast Area and Rear Porch.
-HALF LEVEL LANDING: Bathroom with WC.
-FIRST FLOOR: Landing and 3 Bedrooms.
-ATTIC LEVEL: Landing, Attic Bedroom and Shower Room with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 163 sq. m or thereby.
-Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow City Centre, where surrounding properties are of similar age and character.
+Gross internal floor area (m2) 96m2 or thereby.

+Neighbourhood and location The subjects are located within the popular Clarkston district lying to the south of Glasgow city centre, where surrounding properties are of similar age and character.
 Adequate local shopping, educational and public transport facilities are available close by.

+radinated are available close by.

-Age Believed to be constructed circa 1900.
+Age Believed to be constructed circa 1935.

 Weather Dry but overcast.

-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The original masonry chimney stack has been removed and replaced with metal flue counterparts.
+Chimney stacks None.